 When you reached the end, I attached the last 14 strands of ivory yarn with the two last remaining strands of dark green yarn as shown below.

 Next, I cut the sage green strands of macrame yarn for the sides of the dark green triangle.
 There are 10 x 40″ pieces of sage green yarn needed.
-You simply fold a sage green strand in half to make sure it is equal length and then tie that strands to the ivory chunky strands followed by square knots.
+You simply fold a sage green strand in half to make sure it is equal in length and then tie that strand to the ivory chunky strands followed by square knots.

 Below you can see several stacked rows of sage green square knots.